Close your eyes for a moment and imagine this:

 Keeping it concise

 The key to a concise vision statement is having a clear focus of the need your nonprofit will serve, or the injustice it will alleviate.
 You can pull ideas from your mission statement, but remember: your mission statement is a phrase guiding and defining your nonprofit, whereas your vision statement articulates an ultimate goal of your nonprofit.
+To help you differentiate the two, we've created a fun mission statement generator that you can compare to your new vision statement:

 So far, the average vision statement is roughly 15 words, but it doesn’t have to be this long.
 In fact, some of the most powerful visions statements are between 5 and 7 words!
 Below are a few strong examples of SUPER concise vision statements: